BoidCMS/boidcms.github.io/database.md

 # Default database structure
-This is an example of beautified JSON of newly created database.
+Below is an example of a formatted JSON representation of a newly created database

 ```json
 {